 The National Institute of Standards and Technology (NIST) Cybersecurity Framework Implementation Tiers are one of the three main elements of the Framework - the Framework Core, Profile, and Implementation Tiers.
 The implementation tiers themselves are designed to provide context for stakeholders around the degree to which an organization’s cybersecurity program exhibits the characteristics of the NIST CSF.
 NIST explicitly states that the CSF Implementation Tiers are not designed to be a maturity model.
-Instead, the implementation tiers are designed to illuminate and provide guidance to the interaction between cybersecurity risk management and operational risk management processes.
-In short, the implementation tiers are designed to provide a clear path to roll cyber risk into the overall organizational risk of the enterprise.
+Instead, these management tiers are designed to illuminate and provide guidance to the interaction between cybersecurity risk management and operational risk management processes.
+In short, the NIST Cybersecurity Framework Tiers are designed to provide a clear path to roll cyber risk into the overall organizational risk of the enterprise.
 Much like the Profiles and the Framework Core, the Implementation Tiers are designed to act as a benchmark to take stock of current cybersecurity risk management practices and help organizations develop plans to improve their cybersecurity posture.
-In this post, we’ll explore each of the four Implementation Tiers as you work to understand where your organization might fit in this scoring model.
+In this post, we’ll explore each of the four Implementation Tiers as you work to understand how your organizational structure might fit in this scoring model.

-Each of the Implementation Tiers is broken down into three main components: Risk Management Processes, Risk Management Program, and External Participation.
+Each of the Implementation Tiers is broken down into three main components: Risk Management Processes, Risk Management Program, and External Participation with their own respective functions, categories, and subcategories.
 Risk management processes point to the processes and ways that the organization approaches cybersecurity risk.
-The degree to which an organization practices an integrated risk management program indicates to leadership the degree to which an organization has centralized its cyber risk data and can make decisions from that information.
+The degree to which an organization practices an integrated risk management program indicates to top level management the degree to which an organization has centralized its cyber risk data and can make decisions from that information.
+With strategic planning, leadership can make cybersecurity decisions in conjunction with the company's overall goals and objectives.
 Finally, external participation points to the organization’s awareness within the greater business ecosystem in which they participate.

 NIST Cybersecurity Framework Implementation Tiers